benveniste/VotingPrototype/README.md

 with UTF--.
 Transfer this password and the contents of the file to AWS secrets.

 The next step is to "fund" the account you just created.
 While geth is running, connect to with the following command.
+`geth attach $LOCUS/geth.ipc`

 You can then exit this program by typing control-D.  (Old-school Unix/Linux geeks rejoice)
 `eth.sendTransaction({from: eth.accounts[0], to: eth.accounts[1], value: web3.toWei(50, "ether")})
 `